SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Tesis Auto-Ingenieria/T002-Borrador Revision Sistematica.md

 - ==What are the key methodologies used to implement self-design in software systems?==

-- What are the effects of self-design on software maintainability and scalability?
+- ==What are the effects of self-design on software maintainability and scalability?==

 **3. Evolutionary design in software Systems**